-Engineering is an exacting applied science requiring a broad background of analytical skills.
-Many types of engineering require specialization at the junior and senior levels.
-This program of study gives entering students a general, transferable background in mathematics and engineering science necessary for later specialization.
+Engineering is an exacting applied science that requires a broad background of analytical skills.
+Many branches of engineering require specialization at the junior and senior levels.
+The Engineering program at Laramie County Community College gives students a general, transferable background in mathematics and engineering science necessary for later specialization.

 - Engineering and physics classes are taught in LCCC’s modern Science Center, which includes bright, well-equipped laboratories and ample opportunities to use computers for scientific or engineering applications.

 - LCCC engineering faculty members are active in professional organizations and community and school outreach activities.
 Students find the faculty approachable, knowledgeable, helpful and highly enthusiastic.

 - Students receive extensive hands-on laboratory experience through activities employing diverse scientific instrumentation.